W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 14 - File IO and Structs.md

 Test the program by running it, and checking the output text file to make sure the changes were made by the program!

+## Text output

+Note that your output file will display the entire story all on one line, unless you program in *endl* statements in your program.

 # Program 3: Randomly generated poetry

 First, create two text files that will be the input of the program: